techidaily/site-games-able/source/_posts/game-audio-enhancement-the-role-of-specialized-headsets.md

 * **Situational awareness** : Ability to blend in external sounds alongside game audio for safety.
 * **Sound isolation** : Closed IEM design that blocks distracting ambient noise.
 * **Customizable fit** : Interchangeable ear tips to get a secure, comfortable fit for long gaming sessions.
-* **Durable construction** : Can withstand rugged gaming on the go—reinforced cables and connectors (an[array of IEM connection options](https://www.makeuseof.com/types-of-iem-connectors/) would also be useful).
+* **Durable construction** : Can withstand rugged gaming on the go—reinforced cables and connectors (an [array of IEM connection options](https://www.makeuseof.com/types-of-iem-connectors/) would also be useful).

  Given most gaming IEMs are wired, low latency should be a given, but it's always worth checking beforehand.

 ### Specs

- Like the features, you'll want to[check out the following specs when buying gaming IEMs](https://www.makeuseof.com/in-ear-monitor-buying-guide/) .
+ Like the features, you'll want to [check out the following specs when buying gaming IEMs](https://www.makeuseof.com/in-ear-monitor-buying-guide/) .

 * **Frequency response** : Extended bass and treble for exciting in-game effects.
 10Hz to 25kHz is the ideal range, though most use standard 20Hz to 20KHz (the effective limits of human hearing).
 * **Soundstage** : Precise channel separation and left/right imaging for directional audio cues.